 The timeline may be adjusted to comply with any statutorily applicable timeline permitted or required for the closure of a Program in connection with a suspension or termination of MCC assistance.

 Modifications to the Program Closure Plan

 On a regular basis, the Accountable Entity should review and update (as needed) the Program Closure Plan to reflect material changes and to revise the Program Closure Plan for material new closure activities, facts, and circumstances that arise after the plan has been approved by MCC.
+A material change to the Program Closure Plan could include (but not be limited to) any change to the plan’s content that impacts or causes a deviation from a previously approved closeout strategy.
+Questions about whether a proposed change constitutes a material change should be addressed to the MCC country team.
 The Accountable Entity should submit any proposed modifications to the Program Closure Plan to MCC for no objection prior to formal inclusion in the plan.
 Any adopted modifications may be documented in a separate annex or list for reference.
-Prior to approval of the Program Closure Plan, for maximum efficiency, the MCC country team should define the level of materiality of changes as well as the change process.

 Expenditures of MCC Funding after the Compact End Date